galethesimple/coursera_exercises/README.md

 # coursera_exercises
 Exercises in Coursera for University of Michigan python specialization:

 Repository holds some of the exercises in University of Michigan python specialization.
+Each file is a separate exercise with brief description listed at the beginning.

 Various comments within files can be largely disregarded as they were typically used for additional testing.